WebFiori/http/README.md

 ### Traditional Approach

-The traditional approach using constructor configuration:
+For comparison, here's the traditional approach using constructor configuration:

 ```php
 <?php